Syngonium podophyllum

 The American evergreen is a tropical perennial shrub or vine in the Araceae family climbing to 6 feet.
 It is desired in interior settings for its low-maintenance, green or variegated, long-petioled leaves and bush-like habit with some cascading stems.
 Its blooms are rare in interiors.

-Its flowers are green to greenish white and form on a spike and are encompassed by a green-white sheathing bract called a spathe.
+Its flowers are green to greenish white form on a spike and are encompassed by a green-white sheathing bract called a spathe.
 Groups of flowers form in the leaf axils.

 This plant is typically sold in its juvenile form.
 Its uses include use in a hanging basket, as a ground cover, climber, or as a small shrub.